 Side note: the sheet you see below is my sheet.
-The sheet you can download is canvas you can adapt to your goals.
+The sheet you can download is a canvas you can adapt to your goals.
 Instead of “list of books” and “blog”, you will find “objective 1” and “objective 2”.
 Don’t have more than three objectives as it will be too much.

-If you can’t see it well, zoom in your browser.
+If you can’t see it well, zoom in with your browser.
 The definition is higher than it looks.

 I don’t normally do 1-year goals because you can achieve so much in one year that I prefer to cram all of my objectives within 6 months.
 It creates urgency.

 That explains the first column.

 Write your objectives until the 30th of June (I assumed you started on the 1st of January, but if you didn’t, adapt the date in consequence.
 The date on my sheet is 23rd of May because I started it on the 23rd of November).

 If you need to get a profitable company in one year, I suggest you have one idea validated within the next six months.
 Still in column A, write down the actions to take NOW to achieve your 6-month objectives.

 In column B, I wrote “Leverage and Responsibility” because these are my focus for the year 2022, but you can disregard them.
 Then the column title is “not possible until”.